filipsobol/sonda/docs/features/treemap-graph.md

 ## The `[unassigned]` Tile

-A `[unassigned]` tile represents bundle content that couldn’t be mapped to a specific source file, typically including:
+A `[unassigned]` tile represents bundle content that couldn't be mapped to a specific source file, typically including:

 - Comments
 - Code injected by the bundler at build time